stcorp/muninn/docs/api.md

 - `uuid` - Product UUID
-- `verify_hash` - If set to True then the product in the archive will be matched against the hash from the metadata (only if the metadata contained a hash) (default: False).
+- `verify_hash` - If set to True then the product in the archive will be matched against the hash from the metadata (only if the metadata contained a hash).
-- `disable_hooks` - Disable product type hooks (not meant for routine operation) (default: False).
+- `disable_hooks` - Disable product type hooks (not meant for routine operation).
 - `use_current_path` - Do not attempt to relocate the product to the location specified in the product type plugin.
-Useful for read-only archives (default: False).
+Useful for read-only archives.

 <a id="muninn.archive.Archive.remove"></a>